What are Fidelity Bonds?

 As per federal regulations, all businesses with retirement plans must have an ERISA fidelity bond for employees responsible for managing benefit funds.
 These ERISA fidelity bonds must cover 10% of the funds these employees manage.
 However, the companies should also check their industry-specific regulatory requirements while purchasing these policies.
 Further, these policies are also helpful for companies that frequently send their employees to client sites.

-The cost of a fidelity bond is primarily driven by the policy limits, the volume of sensitive information managed by the company, and the number of employees accessing the sensitive information.
+The policy limits primarily drive the cost of a fidelity bond, the volume of sensitive information managed by the company, and the number of employees accessing the sensitive information.
 According to one of the insurance companies (Insureon), small businesses, on average, pay $1,055 per year for a fidelity bond.
 Based on the customer profile of Insureon, 37% of small businesses spend more than $1,200 per year for a fidelity bond, 42% pay in the range of $600 to $1,200 per year, and the remaining 21% pay less than $600 per year.

 Requirements for Fidelity Bonds